Stability in Bondy's theorem on paths and cycles: Proof of Theorem

+(a.2). $G[V(C)]$ is an end-block with the cut-vertex $x_s$ ($s\neq 1$).
 Since $G$ is 2-connected, $u$ and $v$ are joint to $H-V(C)$ and $C-x_s$ by two independent edges, respectively.
 Since every two vertices of $C$ are connected by a Hamiltonian path of $G[V(C)]$ and $|V(C)|\geq k-1$, one can easily find a path starting from $u$ and ending at $v$ which contains at least $k+2$ vertices, a contradiction.